erikgeiser/airjail/README.md

 ## Roadmap and Missing Features

-- **Extensive DNS and UDP support:** Filtered DNS currently supports A and AAAA queries with CNAME chains.
-HTTPS/SVCB records for ECH, arbitrary UDP, and upstream SOCKS5 UDP ASSOCIATE support are planned afterwards.
+- **Extensive DNS Support:** Filtered DNS currently supports A and AAAA queries with CNAME chains.
+MX and HTTPS/SVCB records for ECH are planned.
+- **UDP Support:** Support for UDP egress is planned.
 - **Inbound Traffic:** Currently `airjail` prevents other processes from accessing ports opened by the sandboxed process.
 An `--expose` option is planned that forwards out-of-namespace traffic into the sandbox.